91ÁÔÆæ

 Edison E. Scholes

 MG Scholes was from McCaysville, GA and commissioned infantry.
 He is in the Georgia Military Veteran's Hall of Fame for valor.
 General Scholes' Army career took him from Vietnam, to Deputy Commanding General of XVIII Airborne Corps, and a major NATO command.
 He served in Infantry, Airborne, Special Forces, and Ranger units, including four combat tours in three conflicts.
 During one of his combat tours in 1967, then Captain Scholes was the commander of an Airborne company engaged in a combat mission near Bong Son, Republic of Vietnam earning the silver star.
+Passed away in 2024.
 1961 U.S. Army two star army general

 Major General